LESA: Learnable Stage-Aware Predictors for Diffusion Model Acceleration: Abstract

 \section{Abstract}

 Diffusion models have achieved remarkable success in image and video generation tasks.
 However, the high computational demands of Diffusion Transformers (DiTs) pose a significant challenge to their practical deployment.
 While feature caching is a promising acceleration strategy, existing methods based on simple reusing or training-free forecasting struggle to adapt to the complex, stage-dependent dynamics of the diffusion process, often resulting in quality degradation and failing to maintain consistency with the standard denoising process.
 To address this, we propose a \textbf{LE}arnable \textbf{S}tage-\textbf{A}ware (\textbf{LESA}) predictor framework based on two-stage training.
 Our approach leverages a Kolmogorov–Arnold Network (KAN) to accurately learn temporal feature mappings from data.
 We further introduce a multi-stage, multi-expert architecture that assigns specialized predictors to different noise-level stages, enabling more precise and robust feature forecasting.
 Extensive experiments show our method achieves significant acceleration while maintaining high-fidelity generation.
 Experiments demonstrate 5.00$\times$ acceleration on FLUX.1-dev with minimal quality degradation (1.0\% drop), 6.25$\times$ speedup on Qwen-Image with a 20.2\% quality improvement over the previous SOTA (TaylorSeer), and 5.00$\times$ acceleration on HunyuanVideo with a 24.7\% PSNR improvement over TaylorSeer.
 State-of-the-art performance on both text-to-image and text-to-video synthesis validates the effectiveness and generalization capability of our training-based framework across different models.
-Our code is included in the supplementary materials and will be released on GitHub.
+Our code is available at \url{https://github.com/caipeiliang2004/LESA}.